cooklang/cooklang-swift/CONTRIBUTING.md

 ### Canonical tests

-If your changes of the parser that should be generalized (for other parsers too), consider updating [Canonical tests](https://github.com/cooklang/spec/tree/main/tests).
+If your changes of the parser should be generalized (for other parsers too), consider updating [Canonical tests](https://github.com/cooklang/spec/tree/main/tests).

 ### Submitting a Pull Request